Cubs vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker has picked up at least one hit in four games in a row.
-During his last five outings he is batting .333 with a home run, a walk and two RBI.
+- Walker brings a five-game streak with at least one hit into this one.
+During his last five outings he is hitting .333 with a home run, a walk and two RBI.

 Walker Recent Games